csimmonds/bbb-android-device-files/README.md

-# How to build Android Lollipop 5.x for BeagleBone Black
+# How to build Android Lollipop 5.1 for BeagleBone Black

 This is a "work in progress", don't expect everything to go smoothly.

 This build has been tested on a BBB rev A (2 GiB internal eMMC) with an LCD4 cape.
 Here are some issues that I am aware of:

-1. It has to be installed on uSD card; booting from internal eMMC does not work
-2. The initial boot time is long, expect to wait several minutes
+1. The initial boot time is long, expect to wait several minutes
-3. The graphics are not accelerated and the screen flickers whenever it is updated
+2. The graphics are not accelerated and the screen flickers whenever it is updated
-4. The buttons on the LCD4 cape do not work
+3. The buttons on the LCD4 cape do not work
-5. The Ethernet interface is not configured
+4. The Ethernet interface is not configured
-6. The Linux 3.2 kernel is unreliable if built with the gcc 4.8 toolchain that comes with AOSP 5.x
+5. The Linux 3.2 kernel is unreliable if built with the gcc 4.8 toolchain that comes with AOSP 5.x

 These instructions use `AOSP 5.1.0_r5` from Google and bootloader, kernel and graphics drivers from TI Rowboat (https://gitorious.org/rowboat).
 They